- Ring and Box (ages 6 to 9) - Horse pulls skiers who must drop rings in washtub.

 - Shovel Race (ages 18 and older) - Adults sit in any type of shovel and are pulled by galloping horses.

-- 25-yard Dog Dash (ages 5 and younger) Children are pulled by the family dog to the finish line.
+- 25-yard Dog Dash (ages 5 and younger) - Children are pulled by the family dog to the finish line.
 A parent or dog owner leads the dog.
+This race is followed by the:

-- Dad Dash, where children are pulled on a sled by their dad on all fours (sled can not have metal runners).
+- Dad Dash - Dads pull the sled on all fours (sled cannot have metal runners).

 Steamboat Springs Call 'em crazy, but the brave men and women who take part in the Winter Carnival shovel race help make it one of the annual spectacle's most entertaining events.
 It also helps make the street events one of the most popular aspects of Winter Carnival.